Menu

 THE SECOND HQ SIGNAL

-The ledger on Chennai is unique among the cities in this series in one respect: it is the only city where the most analytically significant fact is not a cost figure, a talent pool number, or a leasing statistic.
-It is a cultural one.
-Chennai has India's lowest GCC attrition rate.
-That single fact, properly understood and compounded across a five-year GCC lifecycle, changes the financial model more materially than the 20-25% OPEX saving relative to Bengaluru -- because every percentage point of attrition that does not occur is a hiring and onboarding cost that does not accrue, an institutional knowledge transfer that does not fail, and a senior professional who stays long enough to convert domain understanding into genuine capability.
-The GCCs that will underperform are those that arrive in Chennai for the cost saving and design the mandate as if they are in Bengaluru.
-Chennai does not forgive mandate ambiguity the same way Bengaluru does -- it forgives it through a slow, quiet erosion of the mid-layer rather than sudden departures.
+Every percentage point of attrition that does not occur is a hiring and onboarding cost that does not accrue, an institutional knowledge transfer that does not fail, and a senior professional who stays long enough to convert domain understanding into genuine capability.
+The GCCs that will underperform are those that arrive for the cost saving and design the mandate as if they are in Bengaluru.
+Chennai does not forgive mandate ambiguity the same way; it responds through a slow, quiet erosion of the mid-layer rather than sudden departures.

-SOURCES: CBRE India -- Tamil Nadu: The Epicentre of Capability and Innovation Leadership (November 2024) | Colliers India -- GCCs in India: Building the Future (September 2025) | Business Standard -- Tamil Nadu GCC Jobs / AstraZeneca Expansion (July 2024) | India Corporate Law / Cyril Amarchand Blogs -- Tamil Nadu 2030 GCC Revolution (November 2025) | IIT Madras Placement Office (2024) | @BusinessStandard, @Colliers_India, @NasscomR (X.com)
+SOURCES: CBRE India — Tamil Nadu: The Epicentre of Capability and Innovation Leadership (November 2024) | Colliers India — GCCs in India: Building the Future (September 2025) | Business Standard — Tamil Nadu GCC Jobs / AstraZeneca Expansion (July 2024) | India Corporate Law / Cyril Amarchand Blogs —Tamil Nadu 2030 GCC Revolution (November 2025) | IIT Madras Placement Office (2024) | @BusinessStandard, @Colliers_India, @NasscomR (X.com)

 Your Monthly Lens into India's GCCs